-In the eShopOnContainers mobile app, communication with IdentityServer is performed by the IdentityService class, which implements the IIdentityService interface.
-This interface specifies that the implementing class must provide CreateAuthorizationRequest, CreateLogoutRequest, and GetTokenAsync methods.
+In the eShopOnContainers mobile app, authentication is performed by the IdentityService class, which implements the IIdentityService interface.
+This interface specifies that the implementing class must provide CreateAuthorizationRequest and CreateLogoutRequest methods.

 Signing-in

 When the user taps the LOGIN button on the LoginView, the SignInCommand in the LoginViewModel class is executed, which in turn executes the SignInAsync method.
 The following code example shows this method: